pan1fan2/dk_inc_auto/README.md

-A Yolo V8 model is trarined to automatically detect inclusions/oxides in the microscopic images.
+A Yolo V8 model is trained to automatically detect inclusions/oxides in the microscopic images.

 Using Streamlit for data visualization and [click here](https://pan1fan2-dk-inc-auto-home3-hrifmc.streamlit.app/) to see how it looks.

 <video width="630" height="300" src="./img/v4_demo.mp4"></video>

 There are 3 pages.
-On the 1st page ， see below， users can load multiple images including targets of interest.
+On the 1st page， see below， users can load multiple images including targets of interest.

 <img src = "./img/page1_up.png">